sbk7/ELEC_576_Final_Project/README.md

 # ELEC_576_Final_Project
 The project contains one zip file in CLI File folder and one zip file in Code File folder.
 The final report under project code section describes how to use and deploy code found in these folders.
+The CLI file folder contains the cli file which requires arduino cli and edge impulse cli to be installed onto the microcontroller in order to work.
+The Code File folder contains the arduino code which can be deployed onto the micro-controller using the arduino ide.
+Using the CLI file is recommended.